SYSC-4907-Group-51/backend/user/README.md

 User has not connected their Fitbit account | 400 BAD REQUEST  | `{"detail": "User has not yet authorized"}`

 ## /update
+The patient can request to update their account information like username, password, etc.
 ### Method
 `PUT`